How Does Coaching Help?

 - Action: Creating clear goals and a written action plan will help provide a road map for achieving the vision for the future.
 The plan also provides a baseline for the current state, pre-coaching, and indicates progress toward the desired state post-coaching.

 - Accountability: Coaching by design creates the conditions for the coachee to take responsibility for their growth, and provides built-in accountability because the coach will check in on the progress the coachee made toward agreed-upon action items from the last coaching session.

 - Acceleration: Due to the clarity of goals, support in overcoming obstacles, alignment on the focus of the coaching, a written action plan, and a committed coach that holds the coachee accountable, the pace in which a coachee achieves results is often significantly accelerated.
 Oftentimes, challenges that a leader has faced for many months or even years that they have been unable to address on their own become resolved much quicker and with better results when a coach is involved.
 This is the power of coaching in action.

 Take the Next Step

 Interested in learning how you can enhance your coaching skills to make a positive impact on those you work with, and help them achieve their aspirations and goals?
-Join us for ATD’s Expert Coach Program to master the skills necessary for effective coaching.
+Join us for ATD’s Coaching Certificate to improve your ability to help clients develop rapidly, produce better results, and improve others’ ability to set and achieve goals and take action.
 Learn how to have purposeful, powerful coaching conversations that provide the most value to your clients and organization.
 Be a part of this growing global trend that delivers real results and is making a difference in the lives of individuals and the organizations they work at.